CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 #### SYS.2.2.2.A10 Integration of online accounts in the operating system

-The registration on the IT system and the domain SHOULD only be done with an account of a self-operated directory service, such Active Directory.
+The login to the IT system and the domain SHOULD only be done with an account of a self-operated directory service, such Active Directory.
 A local login SHOULD be reserved for administrators.
 When using online accounts to log in, eg. For example, a Microsoft account or accounts from other providers of identity management services SHOULD be made aware of the security of the provider and privacy.

 #### SYS.2.2.2.A11 Configuration of Synchronization Mechanisms in Windows 8.1